Coastline Residences Offers Sea-facing Luxury

 The future of residential living in Singapore is high-rise living, it seems.
 But not your regular high-rise: architecturally stunning, incredibly livable, luxury high-rise, high-density living.

-Thanks to a combination of local designers and the world’s greatest architects, Singapore is seeing some of the world’s most unique high-rise buildings erected on an increasingly regular basis.
+Thanks to a combination of local designers and the world’s greatest architects, Singapore sees some of the world’s most unique high-rise buildings erected on an increasingly regular basis.

-Take Duo Towers, designed by internationally renowned German architect Ole Scheeren, for example.
+Take Duo Towers, designed by internationally renowned German architect Ole Scheeren.
 Or Marina Bay Sands, The Gateway Towers, The Interlace, and Gardens By The Bay – considered one of the world’s most sustainable and innovative builds.

 Green Buildings and Innovation